Blog of the Pennsylvania State Historic Preservation Office

 PA SHPO is Hiring a National Register Reviewer!

 Are you a highly skilled historic preservationist with National Register knowledge and experience?
-The Pennsylvania State Historic Preservation Office (PA SHPO) is seeking a Historic Preservation Specialist to work as a National Register reviewer, focused on assisting the public with determinations of eligibility and National Register nominations.
-Join us in preserving the treasured history of Pennsylvania.
+The Pennsylvania State Historic Preservation Office (PA SHPO) is seeking a Historic Preservation Specialist to work as a National Register reviewer.
+This position is focused on assisting the public with determinations of eligibility and National Register nominations.
+Bring your dedication and experience to our department and take pride in safeguarding Pennsylvania’s cherished history with our team!

 Continue reading